Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Conclusions and Discussions

-Finally, we remark: (i) all these results for the SFQs can also be generalized to the superconducting phase ~\cite{large-phase,martinis} and charge~\cite{charge,large-charge1,large-charge2,delsing} qubit circuits, because all these qubits have the same Hamiltonians as in Eq.~(\ref{eq:5}) and Eq.~(\ref{eq:29}) when the qubits are not at optimal point.
-Here, we note that our studies can always be applied the phase qubits which have have no optimal point. (ii) The study on transverse and longitudinal couplings between the superconducting qubit and the LC circuit in the resonant or near-resonant case have been studied, e.g., in Ref.~\cite{large-charge1}, however some new aspects induced by the longitudinal coupling are still needed to be further explored in the near future.
+As summarized in the table~\ref{tab2}, the phase qubits do not have the selection rules and the optimal point, thus there is always longitudinal coupling between the phase qubit and the microwave fields.
+However the charge qubits have the selection rules and the optimal point, thus there is the longitudinal coupling between the charge qubits and the microwave fields when the charge qubits do not work at the optimal point.
+Therefore, we remark that: (i) all results studied in this paper for the SFQs can be directly generalized to the superconducting phase qubits~\cite{large-phase,martinis}, these results can also be generalized to the charge~\cite{charge,large-charge1,large-charge2,delsing} qubits when the charge qubits do not work at the optimal point.
+Because all of these qubit systems can have the Hamiltonians similar to those in Eq.~(\ref{eq:5}) and Eq.~(\ref{eq:29}) under proper conditions. (ii) The transverse and longitudinal couplings between the charge qubit and the LC circuit in the resonant or near-resonant case have been studied, e.g., in Ref.~\cite{large-charge1}.
+However, some new aspects induced by the longitudinal coupling are still needed to be further explored in the near future, e.g., photon state engineering.